 Aloe 'Brass Hat'

-Aloe 'Brass Hat' is a succulent that forms rosettes of dark bronze leaves.
-It forms up to 1 foot (30 cm) tall clumps adorned throughout the year with brassy orange flowers.
-Rosettes grow up to 4.4 inches (11 cm) in diameter.
-It gets its best color in winter.
-Flowers appear in the fall on extremely long stalks.
+Aloe 'Brass Hat' is a small succulent that forms rosettes of dark bronze leaves.
+It grows up to 1 foot (30 cm) tall, forming clumps adorned throughout the year with brassy orange flowers.
+The rosettes are up to 4.4 inches (11 cm) in diameter.
+Leaves get their best color in winter.
+Flowers appear in fall on extremely long stalks.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).